 4.3.91.1 Definition

 MWAB provides an NR access link to UEs in proximity and connects to the 5GC serving the UE through an IP connectivity provided by a Backhaul PDU session(s).
 The MWAB consists of a gNB component (MWAB-gNB) and a UE component (MWAB-UE), see [2].
 This IOC defines the configuration information for the MWAB-gNB.

+The attribute currentLocation defines the the current location of the MWAB-gNB.
+This shall be set by the producer.
+Provisioning MnS Consumer would subscribe to get change notifications regarding location of the MWAB-gNB i.e the attribute currentLocation.
+Provisioning MnS Producer calculates the current geographical location of the MWAB-gNB utilizing the GPS (Gloval positioning system).
+Provisioning MnS Producer would notify consumer about the current location of the MWAB-gNB (the notifications will be send each time the location of the MWAB changes).
+Consumer will then provide location specific MWAB configuration (e.g allowed time, Traffic Descriptor) to the MWAB-gNB.

+The functionality of activating/deactivating the MWAB-gNB operation can be controlled by updating the administrativeState as appropriate.